Poligono per Poggibonsi, Daniel Buren, 1999

 A defensive architectural structure becomes highly visible and presents itself not only to visitors but also to occasional observers, like a joyful rainbow recognizable from the Via Cassia, the Siena-Florence highway, and other side roads."

-Florian Matzner and Angela Vettese, Arte all'Arte IV, 1999
+Florian Matzner e Angela Vettese, Arte all’Arte IV, 1999

 Credits